benders5e/benders5e/earthbender.md

 Additionally, you gain advantage on Insight checks when your target is in normal earthbending range.

 #### Earth Dive
 Beginning at 7th level, you can dive into and out of earth as though it were liquid.
 Your "swim" speed equals your walking speed.
-While underground, you must hold your breath.
+While underground, you must hold your breath and use your arms for mobility, so you cannot earthbend.

 #### Advanced Form
 At 11th level, you learn an additional form of your choice from the following list: